AI_FOR_CYNICAL_DEVS

 The Slop Detractor

-You actually care about code quality.
-You're horrified by the hallucinated garbage LLMs spit out.
-You want to learn how to use these tools to clean up the mess, not contribute to the global entropy of bad code.
+Maybe you actually care about code quality.
+If you're horrified by hallucinated garbage, you might want to learn how to use these tools to clean up the mess, not add to it.

 The Paranoiac

-You wake up in a cold sweat thinking about 'Devin'.
-You're not here to 'augment your workflow', you're here to learn your enemy's weaknesses so you can prove to management that you're still cheaper than a GPU cluster.
+If you sometimes wake up thinking about AI taking your job, you're not here to "augment your workflow'.
+You're here to learn your enemy's weaknesses and prove you're still cheaper than a GPU cluster.

 The Zero-Shot Rizzler

-You don't know how to talk to LLMs.
-You treat the context window like an awkward DM slide.
-You need to learn that unlike real life, you can actually engineer a response here if you just stop being weird.
+If you don't know how to talk to LLMs, you might be treating the context window like an awkward DM slide.
+Good news: unlike real life, you can actually engineer a response here.

 LOWER YOUR EXPECTATIONS /// IGNORE BEST PRACTICES /// EMBRACE THE CHAOS /// DELETE YOUR UNIT TESTS /// DEPLOY ON FRIDAY /// IT WORKS ON MY MACHINE /// IF IT COMPILES IT SHIPS /// LOWER YOUR EXPECTATIONS /// IGNORE BEST PRACTICES /// EMBRACE THE CHAOS /// DELETE YOUR UNIT TESTS /// DEPLOY ON FRIDAY /// IT WORKS ON MY MACHINE /// IF IT COMPILES IT SHIPS ///